Defeating Impostor Syndrome as Female Coaches

 -L.A.
 Jennings, Owner, Train.
 Fight.
 Win.
 MMA Gym

 The idea of our mistakes revealing something negative about our abilities is often the root of the problem.
 Those with perfectionist tendencies fall victim to imposter syndrome more easily.
 When we have certain expectations of what makes a "perfect" coach, we tend to nit-pick and compare ourselves to our internalized expectations, or feel like we aren't the right person for the job.
-Jacque Davis, has been the girls Program Director for Beat the Streets New York and National Team Head Coach, has often had feelings of comparison while making sure she is properly preparing her athletes: "I feel paralyzed about making a mistake and it effecting them.
+Jacque Davis, who has coaching experience as the girls Program Director for Beat the Streets New York, National Team Head Coach for New York, and has been selected multiple times as a youth World Team Coach for USAW, has often had feelings of comparison while making sure she is properly preparing her athletes: "I feel paralyzed about making a mistake and it effecting them.

 Did I hand fight with them too much, did I not try and make them laugh enough, did they need to get a better sweat?"